-Hidradenitis suppurativa is usually very painful, and the abscesses are painful to the touch.
-Discharge of pus can be a problem, and may require daily dressings.
-Hidradenitis suppurativa can have a severe psychological effect such as depression, and can sometimes be associated with inflammation of the joints (arthritis).
+Hidradenitis suppurativa abscesses are usually painful.
+The main affected areas are the armpits, groin, genital and pubic regions.
+The skin around the anus, buttocks, thighs and breasts can also be affected.
+The pain may make it uncomfortable to sit or move one's arms.
+Discharge of pus can be a problem and may require daily dressings.
+Hidradenitis suppurativa can have a severe psychological effect such as depression and can sometimes be associated with inflammation of the joints (arthritis).